therealtimex/aci/README.md

 # Aipolabs Core Components

+## Project Structure
+Currently only contains the app server code (and associated database).
+But can be extended to include more services (e.g., separate admin server, sdk, cli, etc.) as a monorepo if needed.

 ## OpenAPI Specification
 TODO

 ## Local Development
-Guidelines for setting up the local development environment.
+Guidelines for setting up the containerized development environment locally

 ### Requirements
 - Python ^3.12